aggresss/spec/IETF/RFC1122_en-US.md

 At many points in this document, you will find a requirement that a parameter be a configurable option.
 There are several different reasons behind such requirements.
 In a few cases, there is current uncertainty or disagreement about the best value, and it may be necessary to update the recommended value in the future.
 In other cases, the value really depends on external factors -- e.g., the size of the host and the distribution of its communication load, or the speeds and topology of nearby networks -- and self-tuning algorithms are unavailable and may be insufficient.
 In some cases, configurability is needed because of administrative requirements.

 Finally, some configuration options are required to communicate with obsolete or incorrect implementations of the protocols, distributed without sources, that unfortunately persist in many parts of the Internet.
-To make correct systems coexist with these faulty systems, administrators often have to "mis- configure" the correct systems.
+To make correct systems coexist with these faulty systems, administrators often have to "mis-configure" the correct systems.
 This problem will correct itself gradually as the faulty systems are retired, but it cannot be ignored by vendors.

 When we say that a parameter must be configurable, we do not intend to require that its value be explicitly read from a configuration file at every boot time.
 We recommend that implementors set up a default for each parameter, so a configuration file is only necessary to override those defaults that are inappropriate in a particular installation.
 Thus, the configurability requirement is an assurance that it will be POSSIBLE to override the default when necessary, even in a binary-only or ROM-based product.